 Premises Liability: Who Is Responsible?

 Property owners (or non-owner residents) have a responsibility to maintain a relatively safe environment so that people who come onto the property don't suffer an injury.
 This responsibility is known as "premises liability," which holds property owners and residents liable for accidents and injuries that occur on their property.
 The types of incidents that may result in premises liability claims can range from a slip and fall on a public sidewalk to an injury suffered on an amusement park ride.
-For example, a courier delivering a package may sue you for injuries if he slips and falls on an oil slick in the driveway although if the courier acted in an unsafe way, he or she may not have a valid claim.
+For example, a courier delivering a package may sue you for injuries if he slips and falls on an oil slick in the driveway, although if the courier acted in an unsafe way or you had no control over those premises, he or she may not have a valid claim.

 This article will discuss how liability is determined when a person is injured on someone else's property.
 More specifically, you will find information about how liability is determined depending on: